torchfl-org/torchfl/README.md

 ## Features

 - Python 3.6+ support.
 Built using ```torch-1.10.1```, ```torchvision-0.11.2```, and ```pytorch-lightning-1.5.7```.
-- Customizable implementations for state-of-the-art deep learning models which can be trained in federated or non-federated settings.
+- Customizable implementations for state-of-the-art deep learning [models](#available-models) which can be trained in federated or non-federated settings.
 - Supports finetuning of the pre-trained deep learning models, allowing for faster training using transfer learning.
-- Datamodules stuff.
-FIXME.
-- Bottom-up approach to add custom models and datasets on the go.
-FIXME
-- Federated learning support.
-FIXME.
-- Loggers support and checkpointing using Lightning Modules.
-FIXME.
+- PyTorch LightningDataModule wrappers for the most commonly used [datasets](#available-datasets) to reduce the boilerplate code before experiments.
+- Built using the bottom-up approach for the datamodules and models which ensures abstractions while allowing for customization.
+- Provides implementation of the federated learning (FL) samplers, aggregators, and wrappers, to prototype FL experiments on-the-go.
+- Backwards compatible with the PyTorch LightningDataModule, LightningModule, loggers, and DevOps tools.
+- More details about the examples and usage can be found [below](#examples-and-usage).
 - For more documentation related to the usage, visit - https://torchfl.readthedocs.io/.

 ## Installation